GOFS-lite/GOFS-lite/reference.md

 ```
 ### gofs_versions.json

-The `gofs_versions.json` SHOULD include all the versions available for the same GOFS feed representing the on-demand service system.
+The `gofs_versions.json` SHOULD include all the versions available for the same GOFS-lite feed representing the on-demand service system.

 The following fields are all attributes within the main "data" object for this feed.